KOREAN GAME JAMS

 The project was developed for the course "Game Project" and was handed it alongside a website for marketing purposes, a (speculative) overview of the budget plan and a report.

 The app ANTenna is a digital playful service for students, staff and visitors of the IT University of Copenhagen.
 As the building can be confusing to navigate, the Ant Assistant will guide the user by giving clear directions on where to go in order to reach a specific location.
-The app also allows the user to leave virtual messages - or read the already existing ones - by scanning QR codes which can be found everywhere in the building.
+The app also allows the user to leave virtual messages - or read the already existing ones - by scanning QR codes which can be found anywhere in the building.

 The project was developed for the course "Play Design", focused on the theories and the design of digital playful experiences that are not "games" and handed in alongside a report.

-Among many applications that celebrate positive attitudes, healthy nutrition and workout habits, there aren't many that promote vices instead of virtues.
+Among many applications that encourage positive attitudes, healthy nutrition and workout habits, there aren't many that promote vices instead of virtues.
 "Dark play design" is the design of playful experiences that might lead to danger, offensive and unhealthy behaviours.
 For the second project of the course "Play design", my team and I developed an app that encourages the user to interrupt his/her work colleagues while they're speaking by rewarding his/her rudeness with points and achievement.

 The project was handed in alongside a report.
 We obviously do not encourage nor have a wish to design similar experiences, but it was interesting from an academic and design perspective to engage in this peculiar topic!